Transferring Dexterous Manipulation from GPU Simulation to a Remote Real-World TriFinger: Related Work

-Advances in reinforcement learning (RL) algorithms and computational hardware have enabled rapid progress in using these algorithms for tasks on real robots.
-Techniques such as domain randomization and large-scale training have enabled results across a variety of tasks with sim2real, including in-hand manipulation \citep{openai-sh, openai-rubiks}, as well as in legged locomotion \citep{Hwangbo_2019, shi2020circus}.
-Active identification of system parameters has also been shown to be helpful in the context of learning manipulation tasks \citep{chebotar2019closing}.
-However, few results have focused on learning-based control over a full 6-DoF pose in-hand.
-Furthermore, none of the existing systems for training in-hand manipulation at a large scale have been provided in an accessible manner for further work in robot learning to build on.
+\textbf{1.
+Reinforcement Learning} Advances in RL algorithms and computational hardware have enabled rapid progression in the capability of real robots in dynamic scenes.
+Techniques such as domain randomization and large-scale training have enabled results across a variety of tasks with sim-to-real, including in-hand manipulation \citep{openai-sh, openai-rubiks}, as well as in legged locomotion \citep{Hwangbo_2019, shi2020circus}.
+Active identification of system parameters has also been shown to be helpful in the context of learning manipulation tasks~\citep{chebotar2019closing}.

-The most widely used simulators for robot learning research are MuJoCo \cite{MuJoCo} and Pybullet \cite{pybullet}.
-While both have proven to be successful for various robotics locomotion and manipulation tasks, they are often slow for complicated environments and require CPU clusters putting some limits on their scalability.
-Brax \cite{brax2021github}, on the other hand, supports GPU / TPU acceleration, but it comes at the cost of simplified physics simulation assumptions and simple environments.
-IsaacGym \citep{pmlr-v87-liang18a} offers high-fidelity physics modelling and GPU acceleration support.
-It also supports directly sharing observations and actions through GPU memory between policy network and the physics engine, massively increasing throughput.
-Part of our contribution is to demonstrate the viability of the approach of GPU-based simulation to sim2real for in-hand manipulation.
+\textbf{2.
+Dextrous Manipulation} Dexterous manipulation requires dealing with high-dimensionality of the system, hybrid dynamics, and uncertainties about the environment~\cite{okamura2000overview}.
+Prior work has trained a control policy for in-hand manipulation of a block with a Shadow Dexterous Hand~\cite{openai-sh}.
+However, this relied on expensive robot hardware in a controlled environment which could be reset and tuned by engineers.
+Recent works have extended this setup to other object morphologies \citep{huang21, chen21}.

+\textbf{3.
+Hand Platforms} Recently,~\citet{trifinger-platform} designed an open-sourced robotic platform for dexterous manipulation called \emph{TriFinger}.
+The Trifinger platform allows remote deployment of policies on a pre-determined experimental setup \citep{reproducible-cluster}, without tweaking of system parameters.
+As a result of the "reset-free" nature of the robot, the hand is facing down, and objects must first be picked up from the ground to be manipulated.
+Prior works do not provide a method to learn this behaviour in a simple way, either choosing to address only one step in this process or resorting to chaining multiple policies together to accomplish the complete reorientation task \citep{openai-sh, chen21}.
+In contrast, in this work, we present an approach to address these shortcomings.

+Our system is able to perform 6-DoF in-hand manipulation, as opposed to just 3-DoF reorientation.
+Furthermore, as the object starts outside of the hand, our single learned policy is able to perform not just picking, but also grasping and un-grasping, in contrast to these prior works.